docpad-archive/documentation/01-start/04-begin.html.md

 ## Introduction

 Welcome to the Beginner Guide for DocPad.
-By the end of this guide, you'll have all the knowledge necessary to create amazing powerful web sites and applications with DocPad.
-You won't need any special training, and if you are a web developer then you'll already feel right at home.
+By the end of this guide, you'll know how to create amazing powerful web sites and applications with DocPad.
+You won't need any special training.
+(And if you’re a web developer, you'll feel right at home.)

-For this guide we'll create a blog and explain what we do step by step.
-A blog is just a listing of posts/articles as well as some pages.
-Posts are like status updates on how something is going.
-Pages on the other hand are something we always want to show.
+For this guide, we'll create a blog, step by step.
+In this guide, we’ll refer to both **posts** and **pages**.

+- **Posts** are like status updates, or articles.
+They might be archived, but you probably don’t want to show all of them, all the time.
+- **Pages** are content that always shows.

 Great!
 Lets get started.

-Oh, and if you ever get stuck, have a question, or need help - [then jump onto any of our official support channels and we'll be right with you](/support).
-Cheers!
+(Oh…and if you ever get stuck, have a question, or need help, [then jump onto any of our official support channels](/support), and we'll be right with you.
+Cheers!)

-## Creating the Standard Project Structure
+## Create a standard project structure

-Before we get hacking away on content, we have to create our project and set it up with the [standard structure](/docpad/overview) that DocPad uses.
-To do this, we'll run the following:
+Before start any content, we’ll have to create a project and set it up with the [standard structure](/docpad/overview) that DocPad uses.

+To do this, run the following:

 ``` bash
 mkdir my-new-website